Kunalsrp/Tweets-Analysis-using-Sentimental-Analysis/README.md

 ![Screenshot (19)](https://github.com/Kunalsrp/Tweets-Analysis-using-Sentimental-Analysis/assets/114215678/3327ef70-3170-446a-a26b-e7baf36f64b2)

 ##### DATASET
-So as to download dataset please insure you download both the files
+So as to download dataset please insure you download both the files that are:
+1)data_science.zip

+2)data_science.z01